 Personalisation.
 You’re familiar with it, right?
-Used by your favourite streaming services, eCommerce and much more, it’s primarily centred around creating unique, relevant and appropriate experiences on an individual level.
+Used by your favourite streaming services, eCommerce and much more, personalisation is primarily centred around creating unique, relevant and appropriate experiences on an individual level.
 Its popularity has grown exponentially in the past five years because it’s incredibly effective at keeping audiences connected and engaged.

 With employee engagement declining and a growing skills gap crisis, never has the need to keep our own audiences engaged and connected been more pertinent.
 The efficacy of personalisation outside of the workplace is undeniable.
 So would we be safe in assuming some of its primary principles could be adopted and applied by the world of learning to increase the impact of learning experiences and programmes?